lextudio/pysnmp.com/docs/source/packaging.rst

 - Ensure speedy publication of new versions to PyPI once the changes are merged.

-If technical support or guidance is required, please contact us at `LeXtudio Inc.`_ to discuss business engagement details.
+If you have any questions about this policy, or require technical support or guidance, please contact us at `LeXtudio Inc.`_ to discuss business engagement details.